14 Most Ridiculous Eastenders Storylines

 - Patrick accidentally pushes Claudette down the stairs.
 They don't check whether she is dead.

-- So, Vincent grabs a shovel and starts digging over his mother, burying her under the floorboards in the basement
+- Vincent grabs a shovel and starts digging over his mother, burying her under the floorboards in the basement

 - The next day builders come round (conveniently already planned) and put a new concrete floor down.
 Vincent and Patrick assume Claudette is dead under there.